giuliocerruto/MC-uncertainty-embedding/README.md

 ### **uncertainty_quantification**

-This section provides details about the `UncertaintyDropoutModel` [uncertainty_quantification](ffinse) attribute. (inserire link!!!)
+This section provides details about the `UncertaintyDropoutModel` [uncertainty_quantification](ffinse) attribute.
 Such attribute specifies how the model should quantify the prediction uncertainty, after the *mc_replications* times repeated forward pass.

 Three different modes have been implemented to perform this task.